UFC’s return could provide blueprint for other pro leagues | Times Leader

 “I know that sounds a little demented to say I’ve had fun going through this.
 It’s been challenging and I’ve enjoyed the whole game of it, if you will.”

-White and the UFC look like the big winners following their in Jacksonville, an event that could serve as a blueprint for other sports leagues around the country and the world as they start to resume during a global pandemic.
+White and the UFC look like the big winners following their rousing show at Veterans Memorial Arena in Jacksonville, an event that could serve as a blueprint for other sports leagues around the country and the world as they start to resume during a global pandemic.

 The NFL, NBA, NHL, Major League Baseball and NASCAR, all of them had to have an eye on how the UFC approached and handled the first major human-centric sporting event in the U.S. since the new coronavirus shuttered much of the country nearly two months ago.
 The UFC created a 25-page document to address health and safety protocols, which included disinfecting the octagon between bouts and mandating tests and masks for nearly everyone in attendance.

-The spotlight only intensified when one fighter, a day before the stacked card.
+The spotlight only intensified when one fighter, Jacaré Souza, and two of his cornermen tested positive for COVID-19 a day before the stacked card.

 Souza was pulled from the fight and removed from the hotel where hundreds of UFC employees are staying this week.
 The UFC’s medical team continues to provide assistance and is helping with necessary treatment, White said.